mpp-doric/Android-Security-Reference/tools/general_tool_links.md

 - [Kali Linux](https://www.kali.org/)
   - Kali Linux is a Debian-based Linux distribution aimed at advanced Penetration Testing and Security Auditing.
 Kali contains several hundred tools aimed at various information security tasks, such as  Penetration Testing, Forensics and Reverse Engineering.
 - [Santoku](https://santoku-linux.com/)
+- [AndroidTamer](https://androidtamer.com) : Android Tamer is a Virtual / Live Platform for Android Security professionals.
+This Environment allows people to work on large array of android security related task’s ranging from Malware Analysis, Penetration Testing and Reverse Engineering.
+- [MobiSecLive](https://sourceforge.net/projects/mobisec/?source=navbar) : This project was a DARPA CFT funded project that is now being released through OWASP.
+It is focused on providing a live environment for mobile security testing, forensics, reverse engineering and wireless analysis.